-The intensity histogram is scaled in the range of $0-255/(2^q)$ , q is the quantization value.
+The intensity histogram is scaled in the range of 0 to $255/(2^q)$ , q is the quantization value.
 The results are plotted in Fig. 16.
-From Figs. 16A and B, we can determine the optimal quantization level to be $2^5$ while the optimal window size is $20 \times 20$ pixels.
-Fig. 17 shows some tracking results with these parameters.
+From figure 16 (a) and (b), we can determine the optimal quantization level to be $2^5$ while the optimal window size is 20\20 pixels.
+Figure 17 shows some tracking results with these parameters.

 The mean-shift tracker, however, is sensitive to its initial placement.
 It may not converge or converge to a local minimum if placed initially far from the optimal location.
 It usually converges to the mode, closest to its initial position.
-If the initial location is in the valley between two modes, the mean shift may not converge to any (local maxima) peaks as shown in Fig. 18.
+If the initial location is in the valley between two modes, the mean shift may not converge to any (local maxima) peaks as shown in Figure 18.
 This demonstrates the sensitivity of mean-shift tracker to initial placement of the detector.